SarahFrench/SarahFrench.github.io/content/blog/2022-08-27-terraform-dodging-defaults.md

 [Terraform is an infrastructure as code tool](https://www.terraform.io/intro#how-does-terraform-work) made by HashiCorp.
 Providers are modular plugins that allow Terraform to talk to more APIs, so you as a practitioner can provision and manage more _stuff_ in different places using Terraform.

-The core code of Terraform is mainly responsible for identifying differences between desired state and reality.
+The 'core' code of Terraform is mainly responsible for identifying differences between desired state and reality.
 It does this by comparing your project's declarative [configuration files](https://www.terraform.io/language) to the current status of resources as recorded in the [state file](https://www.terraform.io/language/state).
 If a change needs to take place, for example creating a new resource, Terraform instructs the provider to create it and doesn't need to know the exact details of how that is done.

-Another responsibility of Terraform core is determining which providers are required from reading the configuration files.
+Another responsibility of Terraform's core code is reading the configuration files and determining which providers are required, and then downloading the provider binary files.
 If those providers aren't downloaded then Terraform cannot manage infrastructure using them, right?
-Providers are first downloaded when initialising a working directory - [read about the `terraform init` command here](https://www.terraform.io/cli/init).
+Providers are first downloaded when initialising a working directory with the `terraform init` command.
+[Read about `terraform init` here](https://www.terraform.io/cli/init).

 So now we've established all that... how do you actually start using providers?